 - from dust collecting (we remember that acrylics are very likely to collect dust and dirt)

-UV-protected plastic sheets have reflective properties, protect from dust and touching, but also is half weight of glass and much less fragile!
+UV-protected plastic sheets have reflective properties, and protect from dust and touching, but also is half weight of glass and much less fragile!

-It also allows more light through surface.
+It also allows more light through the surface.
 Acrylic UV sheets can transmit up to 92% of visible light while mineral glass transmits only 80-90%, depending on the manufacturer.